SaGAR-2609/SereneStay/README.md

 We welcome contributions!
 Feel free to:

 * Fix bugs or improve performance
-* Add new features like search, filtering, user authentication, etc.
+* Add new features like search, filtering, etc.
 * Enhance styling or usability

 **To contribute:**